 The first involved Mark Sisson as a guest on The Joe Rogan Experience Podcast.
 Mark is a wildly impressive and accomplished guy, but he keeps his teachings and beliefs on wellness grounded in everyday life.
 He does not veer off into new age quackery which I appreciate.

-That second transformational podcast I viewed was an episode with Dr. Mark Hyman on the Bulletproof Radio podcast, founded and hosted by Bulletproof brand CEO Dave Asprey.
-It was incredibly powerful to witness as Dr. Hyman acknowledged significant players within the medical community got it wrong with pushing low-fat diets.
+This episode was incredibly powerful to witness as Dr. Hyman acknowledged significant players within the medical community got it wrong with pushing low-fat diets.

 He even specifically called out the American Heart Association for being complicit in pushing diets high in refined carbs.
 Those high-carb diets only served to further wreak havoc on the overall wellness of society.